prof-rossetti/intro-to-python/exercises/web-app/checkpoints/5-bootstrap-layout.md

 Restart the server and view the app in the browser to see the new styles with a blue responsive navbar at the top!

+Before moving on, make a commit with a message like "Bootstrap Layout".

 ## Flash Messaging

 Reference: